 Target #2: Contain greater than 90% of wildland fires at less than 10 acres within Alaska’s heavily populated areas (Critical and Full Management Options) in accordance with the Alaska Interagency Wildland Fire Management Plan.

-Analysis of results and challenges: Critical Management Option encompasses communities while the Full Management Option encompasses wildlands near communities and clusters of values.
+Analysis of results and challenges: Critical Management Option encompasses communities while the Full Management Option encompasses wildlands near communities.
 Critical areas are designated as the highest priority areas/sites for suppression action and assignment of available firefighting resources due to the immediate threat to human life and primary residences.
 The division successfully suppressed all but three fires in Critical at less than 10 acres (99.9% success rate).
 The division was successful with 99.9% of the suppression of fires in Full with only four fires exceeding 10 acres.

 The percentage of fires kept at 10 acres or less in these populated areas reflects the success of initial attack efforts.
 Factors impacting this success include early detection, short response time, weather and fuels conditions, and the availability of firefighting resources including the local fire departments.

 In 2014 more fires started within the area of state protection (295) than in federal protection (118 ignitions).
 The large number of fire ignitions has created challenges for the division to successfully contain those fires in the Critical and Full Management Options.
 Firefighting resources are limited during these seasons and each new fire start must be evaluated as to the immediacy of the threat to values in the area.
 In certain cases, the decision is made not to immediately suppress the fire due to higher priorities within the state.